 NG Art Creative Residence

-Pilgrims far and wide, in pursuit of creative enlightenment, are journeying to Eygalières, Provence, Southern France to attend the NG Art Creative Residency at the 15th century Provencal homestead, Mas des Pelerins; House of Pilgrims, opening this September.
+Pilgrims far and wide, in pursuit of creative enlightenment, are journeying to Eygalières, Provence, Southern France to attend the NG Art Creative Residency at the 15th century Provencal homestead, Mas des Pelerins; House of Pilgrims.

-Directed and run by long-standing gallerist, curator, entrepreneur, director and visionary Nicky Ginsberg, the NG Art Creative Residency is the collective brainchild of Ginsberg’s creative offspring; NG Art Gallery, the Chippendale Creative Precinct, Kensington Contemporary, Mission Restaurant Bar, and The Chip Off The Old Block.
+Directed and founded by long-standing gallerist, curator, entrepreneur, director and visionary Nicky Ginsberg, the NG Art Creative Residency is the collective brainchild of Ginsberg’s creative offspring; NG Art Gallery, Carlton Project Space, Kensington Contemporary, the Chippendale Creative Precinct, Mission Restaurant Bar, and The Chip Off The Old Block, Sydney, Australia.

 Open September through May year-round, Ginsberg invites pilgrims on their own creative journeys to replenish their skillset and ignite their imagination in a nurturing environment she has crafted herself.

-Creatives will have the opportunity to explore the Provence-Alpes-Cote d’Azur region, learn the native tongue and try their hand at traditional Provencal cooking.
-They will engage with fellow creatives and the local artist community at evening soirées, feasts for the senses, workshops, and over Côte de Provence Rosès at local vineyards.
+Creatives will have the opportunity to explore the Provence-Alpes-Cote d’Azur region, learn the native tongue and try their hand at traditional Provençal cooking.
+They will engage with fellow creatives and the local artist community at evening soirées, feasts for the senses and international exhibitions.

-By bright sunny day, moonlight or candlelight, residents will feast on home-cooked fare and Provencal delicacies at the homestead, picnic on goose fois gras, Pont-l’Évêque cheese, artisan baguettes, charcuterie boards of herb-crusted saucisson and jambon de bayonne in the sun-kissed meadows of Provence, and reside in the Mas des Pelerins living quarters alongside mentor Nicky Ginsberg.
+By bright sunny day, moonlight or candlelight, residents will feast on home-cooked fare and Provençal delicacies at the homestead, picnic on local produce, artisan baguettes and delicious pastries, charcuterie boards of herb-crusted saucisson and jambon de bayonne in the sun-kissed meadows of Provence, and reside in the Mas des Pelerins living quarters alongside mentor Nicky Ginsberg.

 Above all, NG Art Creative Residency will provide a sanctuary for pilgrims to create, paint, draw, sculpt, write, sing, rhyme, film, photograph, ponder life and collaborate.
 Creatives are encouraged to share ideas, engage in philosophical enquiry and discourse, add new skillsets to their repertoire, and be surrounded by like-minded people in a meeting of creative minds.